BY SOFO ARCHON

 Now, after they’ve been exploited and abused for a couple of years until their production wanes, what do you think happens to them?
 You guessed right: They have their throats slit.
 (In natural conditions, chickens live for about 8 years.)

-Oh, how harmless the chicken industry is!
+Oh, how harmless the egg industry is!

 10. If we didn’t breed animals, they wouldn’t have a life.

-OK, this might be the silliest anti-vegan argument I’ve heard so far.
+OK, this might be the worse anti-vegan argument I’ve heard so far.
 Does bringing an animal to life justify the act of exploiting, abusing and killing it?
 That’s like saying that it’s fine for a sadistic pedophile to rape and murder children as long as he’s responsible for bringing them into life!

 11. If we didn’t eat animals, they would overpopulate the planet and starve to death.